 Unfortunately, for some reason, there is no value available for the United Kingdom in the data provided by Eurostat.
 As you can see, the differences are huge.
 Children in Luxembourg learn 2.5 foreign languages on average (i.e. 3.5 languages overall) in compulsory education, whereas children in Hungary learn just 1 foreign language, the lowest rate in Europe.
 Considering that Hungarian is not mutually intelligible with any other European language, this is a very worrying trend for Hungary.

-It should be noted that the number for Ireland does not represent its linguistic situation very well.
-Irish is not considered a foreign language in Ireland (because it is not a national language of any foreign country) but it is usually a compulsory subject in Irish secondary schools.
-The real average number of languages studied there is therefore closer to 2, but the fact still remains that Irish children learn only 1 language useful in international communication.
+It should be noted that the figure for Ireland provided by Eurostat does not represent its linguistic situation very well.
+Irish is not considered a foreign language in the statistics for Ireland (presumably because it is not a national language of any foreign country) but it is usually a compulsory subject in Irish secondary schools.
+The real average number of languages studied there is therefore closer to 2, but the fact still remains that Irish children learn only 1 non-native language useful in international communication.